jeantiston/viesturs-portfolio/README.md

 </h1>
 <h2>by Jean Tiston</h2>

-I designed and built this with Gatsby for my own portfolio which you can view at https://dev.jeanlouise.co/ Used Framer Motion for the animation, Contentful for CMS and Netlify for deploying the project.
+I designed and built this with Gatsby for my own portfolio which you can view at https://dev.jeanlouise.co/ .
+I used Framer Motion for the animation, Contentful for CMS and Netlify for deploying the project.

 You can view the [Figma mockup here](https://www.figma.com/file/ZIOsxYKlsiSqAu5lHeaHye/Portfolio?node-id=0%3A1).

-> Getting to the top is optional, getting down is mandatory
+> *Getting to the top is optional, getting down is mandatory*
-> - Ed Viesturs
+> Ed Viesturs

 ## 🚀 Start developing